Trump plans to return Cuba to U.S. list of state sponsors of terrorism -source | Politics

 He said during the election campaign he would promptly reverse Trump policies on Cuba that “have inflicted harm on the Cuban people and done nothing to advance democracy and human rights.”
 But Trump's move could make it more difficult for Biden to resume rapprochement when he takes office.
 Syria, Iran and North Korea are other countries on the list.
 The decision was first reported by Bloomberg.

-Cuba has long denied any links to terrorism.
-The Trump administration has kept up a steady stream of sanctions announcements, and Biden aides have said some appear designed to tie his hands when he is sworn in on Jan.
+"I denounce Sec of State Pompeo maneuvers to include #Cuba in the list of States sponsoring terrorism to please the anti-Cuban minority in Florida," Cuban Foreign Minister Bruno Rodriguez tweeted on Dec.
+30 amid speculation about the move.
+Trump has kept up a steady stream of 11th-hour sanctions announcements and other actions against targets including Cuba, Venezuela and Iran, and Biden aides have said some appear designed to tie his hands when he is sworn in on Jan.
 20.

+"We’ve taken note of these last-minute maneuvers," a Biden official said.
+"The transition team is reviewing each one."
+Democratic Senator Patrick Leahy, a staunch supporter of Obama's rapprochement, condemned Pompeo for a "blatantly politicized designation," saying "domestic terrorism in the United States poses a far greater threat to Americans."

 A re-listing of Cuba has heavy symbolic meaning for Havana, which had chafed for decades under the U.S. designation, though it is unclear how much practical impact there will be.
 The designation carries a prohibition on U.S. economic aid, a ban on U.S. arms exports, controls on "dual-use" items with military and civilian applications, and a requirement that the United States oppose loans to Cuba by international financial institutions such as the World Bank and International Monetary Fund.